10 Foods High in Vitamin CArticle posted in: Diet & Nutrition

 Try this: The whole family will love the gooey goodness of our 4-Step Cheesy Brussels Sprouts Bake.

 The orange-fleshed melon is so sweet and juicy you don’t need another reason to eat it often, but you’ll also be glad that it loads you up with vitamin C and fiber.
 For a refreshing drink, freeze cantaloupe cubes and add them to low-sodium seltzer.

-Try this: Grilling adds another layer of flavor to cantaloupe.
-Cut the flesh into cubes (with rind removed) and slide them on to skewers.
+Try this: Whip up this light and refreshing Cantaloupe Goat Cheese Salad for a sweet and savory meal.
+Grilling also adds another layer of flavor to cantaloupe; Cut the flesh into cubes (with rind removed) and slide them on to skewers.
 Cook them over medium heat for four to six minutes, turning frequently.
 Check out our other ideas for grilled fruit! >

 It’s easier than ever to get your daily vitamin C from cauliflower because there are so many delicious ways to eat it—raw with dip, steamed or roasted, ground into rice-like grains, whipped with potatoes, and even rolled into pizza crust.